diegobersanetti/libinput-gestures/README.md

 ### INSTALLATION

-You need _python_ 3.8 or later, _python2_ is not supported.
-You also need _libinput_ release 1.0 or later.
+You need Python 3.8 or later, Python2 is not supported.
+You need the `libinput` package.
+The `libinput_tools` package must be installed if your system packages the tools separately.

 You **must be a member of the _input_ group** to have permission to read the touchpad device: